ArulVScode/ArulVScode/README.md

 ## 🚀 About Me
 💻 Passionate Software Developer from Indonesia
-🎯 Focused on Backend Development
+🎯 Focused on Backend and Frontend Development
 📚 Currently improving skills in Java & Web Development
 🚀 Love building real-world projects